Note: Option values may be created and pattern matched. Most sugar is not working.

 if imm integer = Some[maybeInt]: scale *= integer else: // Some recovery stuff

-When maybeInt is not Null, its value is unwrapped and copied into the variable named integer, where it can then be used inside that block.
-If it is Null, then the alternative block is performed.
+When maybeInt is not None, its value is unwrapped and copied into the variable named integer, where it can then be used inside that block.
+If it is None, then the alternative block is performed.